Freelance writing beginners often have a tough time getting started.

 A high-value writer who acts more along the lines of a consultant than a commodity provider is the kind of writer who can make $100+ an hour and pull in a six-figure income.

-8. You have to have a phone meeting with every client before you decide to work together.
+8. You need to have a video call or phone meeting with every client before you decide to work together.

 Meetings are often necessary, but they can also be huge time wasters.